-Our Corporate Governance and Nominating Committee and Board monitor governance developments in Canada and the United States, including those relating to diversity.
-We support the objectives of increasing diversity and fostering a culture of inclusion in the workplace, including on the Board.
+Our Corporate Governance and Nominating Committee and Board monitor governance developments in Canada and the United States, including those relating to non-discrimination.
+We support the objectives of increasing the variety of perspectives and backgrounds of Board Members and fostering a culture of professionalism and respect in the workplace, including on the Board.

-The Company's Diversity & Inclusion Policy sets forth the Company's commitment and approach to fostering, cultivating, and preserving a culture of diversity on its Board.
-In the Diversity & Inclusion Policy, diversity refers to all the characteristics that make individuals different from each other.
-It includes, but is not limited to, age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, religion, sexual orientation, socioeconomic status, veteran status, and other characteristics that make our employees unique.
+The Company's Workforce Growth and Retention Policy sets forth the Company's commitment and approach to fostering, cultivating, and preserving a culture of professionalism and respect on its Board.
+In the Workforce Growth and Retention Policy, the Company specifically prohibits discrimination and harassment based on protected characteristics which includes, but is not limited to, age, color, disability, ethnicity, family or marital status, gender identity or expression, language, national origin, physical and mental ability, political affiliation, race, sex, religion, sexual orientation, socio-economic status, veteran status, and other characteristics that are protected by law.

 The Company believes that the nomination of Directors should be based on merit and remains committed to selecting the most highly qualified individuals to fulfill these roles.
-At the same time, the Company recognizes that having a diverse pool of candidates from which Directors are selected is key to achieving effective decision-making, strong business performance, continuous innovation and good governance.
+At the same time, the Company recognizes that having a pool of candidates with a variety of backgrounds and experiences from which Directors are selected is key to achieving effective decision-making, strong business performance, continuous innovation, and good governance.

-The Company believes that it benefits from the diversity of viewpoints, backgrounds, skills, and experience and specifically recognizes that gender diversity is a significant component of diversity.
-The Company acknowledges the important role that all genders play in contributing to the Company's management and effectiveness.
+The Company believes that it benefits from a wide array of viewpoints, backgrounds, skills, and experience and specifically recognizes the need for individuals with a variety of backgrounds and experiences.
+The Company acknowledges the important role that all individuals play in contributing to the Company's management and effectiveness.